-Indonesia is a country in Southeast Asia that is situated between the Indian Ocean and the Pacific Ocean and covers an area slightly 3 times the size of Texas.
-The destination has attracted more than 1 million tourists per month, who are interested in its beaches, volcanoes and its unique culture, marked by the Hindu and Buddhist kingdoms, by the spread of Islam and the Dutch colonization.
+Indonesia is a country in Southeast Asia situated between the Indian Ocean and the Pacific Ocean and covers an area slightly three times the size of Texas.
+The destination has attracted more than 1 million tourists per month.
+Many are interested in its beaches, volcanoes, and unique culture marked by the Hindu and Buddhist kingdoms and the spread of Islam and the Dutch colonization.

-If you are planning to visit Indonesia, or would just like to know more about the country, here are 5 facts that you need to know:
+If you are planning a visit or just would just like to learn more about the country, here are 5 facts about Indonesia you need to know.

-The variety of religions may vary depending on the region of country that you are in.
+The variety of religions may vary depending on the region of the country that you are in.
 For example, Jakarta has a mostly Islamic population, while in Bali the majority is Hindu.
 But unlike in other countries, where religions are constantly at unease with each other, there is more tolerance and harmony in Indonesia.
-Syncretism is very present in the country and one proof of this is the Hinduism practiced in Bali, that has some influences of Buddhism, animism (the belief that all natural things, such as plants, animals, and rocks have spirits).
-Another example of religious diversity is the representation of Christian, Hindu and Muslim commemorative dates in the calendar of public holidays.
+Syncretism is very present in the country and one proof of this is the Hinduism practiced in Bali, which has some influences of Buddhism, animism (the belief that all-natural things, such as plants, animals, and rocks have spirits).
+Another example of religious diversity is the representation of Christian, Hindu, and Muslim commemorative dates in the calendar of public holidays.

-Indonesia is the largest archipelago in the world and consists of thousands of islands – altogether more than 17,000.
-They are arranged in 8 large groups, that you will probably hear a lot: Java, Sumatra, Bali, Nusa Tenggara, Sulawesi, Kalimantan (the Borneo section that belongs to the country), Maluku and Papua.
+Another fact about Indonesia is that the country is the largest archipelago in the world and consists of thousands of islands – altogether more than 17,000.
+They are arranged in 8 large groups, that you will probably hear a lot about: Java, Sumatra, Bali, Nusa Tenggara, Sulawesi, Kalimantan (the Borneo section that belongs to the country), Maluku, and Papua.

 With so many islands, the government is taking a census to register them with the UN.
 The hope is that after registration it will be easier to protect the territory and the rich local marine life.
 It will also prevent companies and resorts from taking possession of unregistered islands, and once Indonesia is aware of the number of islands, it can no longer lose them, as it did in 2002.
 After losing a dispute in the International Court of Justice, the Ligitan and Sipadan islands are no longer part of Indonesia; instead, they were given to Malaysia.

 Indonesia is part of the Pacific Ring of Fire.
-This zone of instability is responsible for most of the earthquakes occurring on the earth?s surface.
-For this reason, earthquakes occur almost every day in the country, although many are minor and cannot be felt.
+This zone of instability is responsible for most of the earthquakes occurring on the earth’s surface.
+For this reason, it’s a fact that earthquakes occur almost every day in Indonesia, although many are minor and cannot be felt.

 In addition to having many earthquakes, the region of the Pacific Ring of Fire also has a strong volcanic activity.
 This makes Indonesia one of the countries with the largest number of volcanoes in the world.